Luisangonzalez/diaspora/README.md

 ### Want a production setup?
 Having trouble with install script?
 Want to install D* the slow way?
-  Look to more specific install guides [here](https://github.com/diaspora/diaspora/wiki/Installation-Guides).
+  Look for more specific install guides [here](https://github.com/diaspora/diaspora/wiki/Installation-Guides).

 ## Contributing
 We love community contributions, and we work extra hard to make sure every code contribution is looked at and given feedback.